Skip to content

 Description

 The description describes the event.
-It can display up to two lines.
+It can display up to three lines.

 cell.setDescription(R.string.descriptionText);